GOFIRST-Robotics/Lunabotics/README.md

 colcon build --symlink-install --packages-skip-regex zed*
 ```

-If you need to rebuild the remote container, uncomment the sections in devcontainer that reference remote, then run the following command with the devcontainer cli installed:
+If you need to rebuild the remote container image, uncomment the sections in devcontainer that reference remote, then run the following command with the devcontainer cli installed:

 ```
 devcontainer build --push true --workspace-folder . --platform="linux/amd64,linux/arm64" --image-name "umnrobotics/ros"